Alchus/scout-stuff/03-Second-Class.md

 * **Dehydration**

-Treating dehydration is easy: drink more water.
+Treating dehydration is straightforward: drink more water.

 Signs of dehydration include thirst, dark urine, exhaustion, dry skin and lips, nausea, fainting, loss of appetite, headaches, cramps, confusion and/or dizziness.